timothyas/generic-matern-covariance/README.md

 - Note the difference by factor of two between rho and "usual" instances of rho... i.e. normally rhohat = sqrt(2 epsilon) / deltahat, not sqrt(8 epsilon) / deltahat
+- Since we have access to B and Binverse, could use this for obs operator ... change 1st intro paragraph based on this
+- geophysical inverse problems to variational data assimilation

 ## More literature review